cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/tutorials/erc-721-token-wallet.md

 Now, let's create a simple wallet app at the entry point `src/index.ts` to test the wallet’s functionality.

 :::note
-Run `cartesi address-book` to get the addresses of the `ERC721Portal` and `DAppAddressRelay` contracts.
+Run `cartesi address-book` to get the addresses of the `ERC721Portal` contract.
 Save these as constants in the `index.ts` file.
 :::

 ```typescript